pivotal-cf/docs-jfrog/configuration.html.md

 ##<a id='license'></a> License

 You are required to enter a license for each of the two nodes in this Highly Available setup.
+A JFrog Artifactory Enterprise edition license is required for this product.

 The licenses are mandatory and you cannot deploy the tile without them.

 The required fields to be populated are: